ethandacat/editcat/README.md

 EditCat is a TamperMonkey userscript that **you** can use to edit and see the browser elements, with ease.

+To install, simply choose a release from the right.
+The DoNotDownload file is pretty explanatory.

 ---

 To toggle EditCat, simply press the EditCat button on the top left of your screen.